0xkavouri/spoonfed/README.md

 used for calculations.
 Necessary because some forks' index did not start at 1.

 ### bonds
-list of bond name/addresses for pulling bond data

-    - requires a name and contract address
+list of bond name/addresses for pulling bond data. requires a name and contract address

+# Example config for a new fork

+add this under the chain that the fork is on.

+             name: "fooooork"
+              tokenAddress: '<address>'
+              stakeTokenAddress: '<address>'
+              stakingAddress: '<address>'
+              bonds:
+                -
+                  name: 'bar'
+                  address: '<address of bond contract>'
+                -
+                  name: 'foo'
+                  address: <address as a string>
+              startBlock: <number>
+              endBlock: <number>
+              tokenAbi: "<path to json file w/ abi>"
+              stakedTokenAbi: "<path to json file w/ abi>"
+              stakingAbi: "<path to json file w/ abi>"
+              bondAbi: "<path to json file w/ abi>"
+              initialSupply: <number>
+              initialIndex: <number>